Palmieri scores, sets up another as Devils beat Flames 2-1

+CALGARY, Alberta (AP) -- Kyle Palmieri has gotten good at getting hot.
+Now he'd just like to score with some consistency.

-CALGARY, Alberta (AP) -- Kyle Palmieri had a goal and an assist and the New Jersey Devils hung on to beat the Calgary Flames 2-1 on Friday night.
+Palmieri had a goal and an assist and the New Jersey Devils hung on to beat the Calgary Flames 2-1 on Friday night.

+Palmieri scored 6:22 into the game after Flames defenseman Mark Giordano got caught pinching and New Jersey broke out on a 3-on-2.
+Palmieri kept the puck and whipped a shot past Chad Johnson high on his blocker side.

+It was the ninth goal for Palmieri, who had a career-high 30 last season to lead New Jersey.
+The 25-year-old has five goals in his last 12 games.

+''It feels good to contribute offensively,'' Palmieri said. ''Any guy that scores goals feels like they come in bunches so you're going to go through hot streaks and cold streaks.
+It's something where I want to stay consistent and do whatever it takes to help my team win.''

-New Jersey snapped a four-game skid after Palmieri scored 6:22 into the game and then assisted on Taylor Hall's goal with 1:29 left in the first period.
+New Jersey snapped a four-game skid after Palmieri scored and then assisted on Taylor Hall's goal with 1:29 left in the first period.
 Keith Kinkaid stopped 31 shots while filling in for Devils starter Cory Schneider.

-It was the ninth goal for Palmieri, who had a career-high 30 goals last season to lead New Jersey.
-The 25-year-old has five goals in his last 12 games.
+''It hasn't been easy for us, putting pucks in the back of the net this year,'' Palmieri said. ''But it's something that if we keep putting up 30, 35 shots like we did tonight, we're going to get some second chances.''

-Sean Monahan scored in the second period and Chad Johnson made 34 saves for Calgary, which ended a four-game home winning streak.
+Sean Monahan scored in the second period and Johnson made 34 saves for Calgary, which ended a four-game home winning streak.

-Palmieri scored after Flames defenseman Mark Giordano got caught pinching and New Jersey broke out on a 3-on-2.
-Palmieri kept the puck and whipped a shot past Johnson high on his blocker side.
+''It was a pitiful start for us,'' Flames coach Glen Gulutzan said. ''We were out-battled the whole time.
+When you lose battle after battle and you're not ready to play, that's what happens.''

 New Jersey made it 2-0 on the power play.
 Palmieri zipped a pass across the slot to Hall, who fired a wrist shot into the top corner from 30 feet out.